Digital Media Arts - Extended Learning Opportunities

-DMA majors can get involved in faculty-student research projects through Canisius Earning Excellence Program (CEEP).
-Through the program, selected students are paid to work with faculty on their research projects over the course of a year.
-The results are often published and presented at academic conferences or industry conventions.
-Students present their projects and research finding annually at the Ignatian Scholarship Day.
+DMA majors can get involved in faculty-student research projects through the Canisius Earning Excellence Program (CEEP).
+If selected for the program, you’ll work closely with a faculty member over the course of a year.
+In addition to potential opportunities to co-present at a conference, you’ll present project results at Ignatian Scholarship Day.

 Buffalo Game Space

-DMA program is affiliated with the Buffalo Game Space, a non-profit organization established with the aim of developing a thriving gaming industry in Buffalo.
-It is a local community of game developers and designers who meet regularly for workshops, talks and presentations, and of course to play games.
-For more information visit the Buffalo Game Space website.
+The DMA program is active in Buffalo Game Space, a non-profit organization that supports a thriving gaming industry in Buffalo.
+This local community of game developers and designers meet regularly for workshops, talks and presentations, and of course, to play games.
+For more information, visit the Buffalo Game Space website.